SimonMoynihan33/Level-Lounge/README.md

 #### Kanban Board

 The Kanban Board was utilized to visually track the status of tasks from To Do, In Progress, to Done.
-This board provided a clear and dynamic view of the project’s progress, helping to keep the team on track and ensuring that tasks were completed in an organized manner.
+This board provided a clear and dynamic view of the project’s progress, helping to keep me on track and ensuring that tasks were completed in an organized manner.

 - <details><summary>Kanban Board</summary>
   <img src="docs/planning/agile/kanbanboard.png"></details>